September 08, 2021

-Being an all-time favourite trail route amongst trekkers, this hiking route will take you through various kinds of birds and animals of the Bhimashankar Wildlife Sanctuary.
+Being an all-time favourite trail route amongst trekkers, this hiking route in Maharashtra will help you spot various kinds of birds and animals of the Bhimashankar Wildlife Sanctuary.
 As Bhimashankar is the source of the River Bhima in Maharashtra, this trek takes you along the scenic views of the river throughout the 3,300 ft. climb.
-At the hilltop, trekkers can pray and seek blessings at the Bhimashankar and Jyotirlinga Temple.
+At the hilltop, trekkers can pray and seek blessings at the Bhimashankar Jyotirlinga Temple.

 If you are a first-timer or a beginner, it is advised that you take the Ganesh Ghat route instead of the challenging Shidi Ghat route.
-Bhimashankar trek is amongst the best monsoon hikes in Maharashtra.
+Bhimashankar trek is amongst the best monsoon hiking trails in Maharashtra.